Azure/acs-engine/docs/swarm.md

 Once your Swarm cluster has been deployed you will have a resource group containing:

 1. a set of 1,3, or 5 masters in a master availability set.
-Each master's SSH can be accessed via the public dns address at ports 2200..2204
+Each master's SSH can be accessed via the public dns address at ports 2200..2204.
+First master's SSH can also be accessed via public dns address on port 22.

 2. a set of agents in a VM scale set (VMSS).
 The agent VMs can be accessed through a master.
 See [agent forwarding](ssh.md#key-management-and-agent-forwarding-with-windows-pageant) for an example of how to do this.